This blog may contain affiliate links. Read our disclosure policy for more info.

 Speaking of fun winter activities to try in Ushuaia, one of the best ways to experience the landscape is driving through it with the help of some pups!
 If you happen to be in Ushuaia during the winter months of June to September, you should certainly try dog sledding.

-This specific tour is 4 hours long and allows you to navigate a 4-kilometer (2.5-mile) dogsledding track with a team of strong dogs.
-You’ll get to meet the team and steer them through the snow.
+This specific tour is 5 hours long and allows you to navigate a 4-kilometer (2.5-mile) dogsledding track with a team of strong dogs.
+You’ll get to meet the team and steer them through the snow to a hut in the forest.
 How cool is that?

 There is no shortage of winter activities in Ushuaia – from dog sledding to snowshoeing to cross-country skiing, and more, you’ll be sure to find an activity that suits you!